Jumperr-labs/jumper-ble-logger/README.md

 5. When a logging notification is being received, the BLE Logger will write it to the Logging Agent.

 The user/gateway program is not being affected by steps 3-4 and they are being filtered out from 'hci1'

-## Usage
-- Make sure Jumper's Logging Agent is running
-`sudo service jumper-agent start`
-- Create a config file of a JSON format such as _"config_sample.json"_
-- Run `hciconfig` and check your current available HCI devices
-- Start the BLE Logger: `jumper-ble-logger --config-file config_sample.json`
-- Run `hciconfig` again to see your newly created HCI device
-- Start your gateway program as usual.
-Make sure to connect to the newly created HCI device.
-The BLE Logger will start logging as soon as you connect to a peripheral and discover its characteristics.

 ## Contact Us
 We are happy to help!
 Feel free to contact us about any issue and give us your feedback at [info@jumper.io](mailto:info@jumper.io)